In honor of my mother’s birthday, a post from a few years back.

 Mother and Sally exchanged Christmas Cards for over seventy-five years.
-Every year, no matter that they ‘d barely seen each other since high school, they sent each other Christmas cards.
 For most of those seventy-five years, they lived four hours from each other and could have easily visited, but I didn’t meet Sally until Mother’s ninetieth birthday.

 They grew up in the same small town in New England.
-They were the same age, went to the same schools and the same church, and both left that small town after high school.
+They were the same age, went to the same schools and the same church.
+And … both moved far from that small town after high school graduation.
 But those are the only things they had in common.
-Teenage Mother liked to gamble, smoke, and party but did well enough in school to earn a scholarship while Teenage Sally apparently never rocked the boat.
-She met a soldier returning from the war with only one hand, married him and left for the West Coast, probably while my mother was at the university.
+Teenage Mother liked to party but did well enough in school to earn a scholarship while Teenage Sally apparently never rocked the boat.
+While my mother was at college, Sally met a soldier returning from the war with only one hand, married him and left for the West Coast.

 In December 2019, after baking Christmas cookies for her neighbors, Sally sat down at the kitchen table and died.
 I can’t imagine a more pleasant way to go.

 Mother somehow graduated from college although to hear her reminisce about those days it’s hard to understand how.
 She started her career in Hartford Connecticut, about thirty miles from where she’d grown up, and soon got married.
 My father spent about seven years trying to survive in the corporate world … jumping from company to company all over the states.
 And Mother went along with him having children and attempting to be a housewife.
-Once they settled in Reno Nevada Mother had finally had it with the charade.
-She went out and got the career she’d always wanted and resumed the lifestyle she’d had in college.
+After they settled in Reno Nevada, Mother gave up the charade.
+She divorced my father and went out and got the career she’d always wanted.

-For some reason (which I never understood) through all of the turmoil — and it was turmoil — Mother always looked forward to Sally’s Christmas Cards.
-I wish one of them had survived but then Mother was never sentimental.
-I imagine they contained a synopsis of Sally’s year: How the husband was doing, how the children were doing and maybe even an account of a vacation to Yosemite.
+For some reason through all of the turmoil — and it was turmoil — Mother always looked forward to Sally’s Christmas Cards.
+I imagine they contained a synopsis of Sally’s year.
 Or perhaps they just contained holiday greetings.
+None survived the final move she took.

 I finally met Sally during the year that Mother lived with us.
-Her daughter contacted me and we got the two ladies together, coincidentally on Mother’s 90th birthday and had lunch at a restaurant near my house.
-She looked about twenty years younger than my mother and said very little but smiled a lot.
+Her daughter contacted me and we got the two ladies together, coincidentally on Mother’s 90th birthday.
 They sat together mostly in silence, affectionately touching and gazing into each other’s eyes and when the restaurant closed to prepare for the dinner rush, there were tears.
 On all our faces.

 Christmas 2019 Mother called to tell me she had not received a card from Sally.
 She said something must have happened because Sally would never forget to send a Christmas card.
 Since both ladies were now approaching 94, I thought perhaps Sally’s mental state was slipping and so I contacted her daughter and heard about the Christmas cookies.